kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Managed service that provides highly scalable capability to publish messages from an application to subscribers.
 - Use cases: push notifications to SMS, email, SQS, or any HTTP endpoint.
-- Topic: easy way to group subscribers and deliver identical copies of the same notification.
+- **Topic**: an easy way to group subscribers and deliver identical copies of the same notification.
 - All messages are stored redundantly across multiple AZs.
 - Benefits
   - Instantaneous push-based delivery.